 Renko charts may work well for day trading stocks, where the price doesn’t change as much.
 Or they may work well in stocks that tend to stay within the same price area for extended periods of time.

-For a complete stock swing trading method, check out my Complete Method Stock Swing Trading Course.
+For a complete stock swing trading method, my Complete Method Stock Swing Trading Course lays out how to find stocks ready to pop higher.

 What are Renko Charts